Manifesto for Scaling Agility

 If you have a single team and it cannot deliver effectively using Agile principles and practices, do not scale.
 Succeed with a single team first.

-Respect and trust your people; foster a climate of open, honest, rapid, and empathetic communication.
+Respect, trust, and be kind to your people; foster a climate of open, honest, rapid, and empathetic communication.

 Continuously reflect and improve across all levels and maintain focus on the whole; prioritize collective high performance over the performance of any individual team.

 Keep teams and their work loosely coupled to preserve flexibility; minimize handoffs and dependencies with cross-functional teams and clearly decomposed work.

 Radiate information between and among teams to develop shared understanding and promote asynchronous communication; create visibility across the entire work system.

 Aim for a minimally viable bureaucracy and nothing more; effective and repeatable practices, policies, and procedures will emerge as you scale.